Nolte: Box Office Crumbles for Second Quarter In a Row

 After Solo tanked and Last Jedi under-performed, the Rise of Skywalker will be closely watched.
 Kathleen Kennedy, the leader behind these reboots, has so alienated the fan base with her obnoxious politics, Skywalker could easily disappoint.
 It won’t flop.
 There’s no chance of that.
 But what should be an Avengers type of event, the final chapter of the 40 year Skywalker saga… Well, let’s just say there are a lot of angry fan boys out there ready to send a message by staying home.

-Either way, what happens to Star Wars afterwards With the Skywalker saga over, with no more Han, Luke or Leia to lean on, can a franchise driven by social justice politics as opposed to a sense of wonder and adventure survive?
+Either way, what happens to Star Wars afterward with the Skywalker saga over, with no more Han, Luke, or Leia to lean on?
+Can a franchise driven by social justice politics as opposed to a sense of wonder and adventure survive?

 Solo bombing at the box office is the most significant event to hit the movie business in decades.
 The surest thing in the history of sure things is no longer a sure thing.